A closer look at our work to advance effective harm reduction efforts

 Corey Davis, J.D., M.S.P.H. is a nationally-recognized expert on harm reduction law and policy.
 In addition to his role as director of the Harm Reduction Legal Project, he serves as the deputy director for the Network for Public Health Law’s Southeastern Region Office.

-Amy Judd Lieberman, J.D., is a staff attorney with the Harm Reduction Legal Project.
+Amy Judd Lieberman, J.D., is a senior staff attorney with the Harm Reduction Legal Project.
 Before joining the Project, Amy worked briefly in litigation after a fellowship with the National Health Law Program (NHeLP) working on critical issues related to the opioid epidemic and promoting harm reduction practices.

 For assistance, email email@example.com.
 Follow the Project on Twitter at @harmreduxlegal.

 The Network’s Harm Reduction Legal Project works to address the legal and policy barriers that impede the establishment and expansion of evidence-based harm reduction measures such as naloxone distribution, syringe access programs, and access to evidence-based substance use disorder treatment.

 The Project provides guidance and consultation to governmental and nongovernmental organizations as well as impacted individuals to assist them in navigating the often extremely confusing maze of existing laws and regulations that hamper harm reduction initiatives.
 The Project also provides non-partisan, evidence-based publications and training regarding the state of laws impacting individuals who use drugs, individuals in recovery, and their communities, as well as research regarding the impact of those laws.

 Subject matter experts are available, at no cost, to provide assistance with research, legal analysis, and strategic guidance as well as referrals to other knowledgeable experts and leading institutions in order to assist organizations and individuals in successfully operating within existing law and policy; and advocates seeking to modify existing legal restrictions on harm reduction initiatives.